apatlpo/pynsitu/doc/api.rst

   A note

-pynsitu
+events
 ====

-.. automodule:: xrft.xrft
+.. automodule:: pynsitu.events
   :members:

-detrend
+geo
 =======

 You also may wish to use xrft's detrend function on its own.

-.. automodule:: xrft.detrend
+.. automodule:: pynsitu.geo
   :members:

-padding
+maps
 =======

 Pad and unpad arrays and its coordinates so they can be used for computing FFTs.

-.. automodule:: xrft.padding
+.. automodule:: pynsitu.maps
   :members: